elihanover/ShardingEIP/README.md

 # Backward Compatibility
 There should not be any backwards compatibility issues.
 This is merely a change to a few VMC parameter values and conditions.

-# Test Cases

-# Implementations

-# Copyright Waiver

-# Questions for myself
-- what is the 10 millions number then if collation bodies don't have gas limits?
--